-The great thing about doing something on the side to make extra money is that there are options for almost anyone.
+The great thing about doing something on the side is that there are options for almost anyone.
 There are virtually no barriers for those serious about using side hustles to bring in some cash, no matter what your physical or financial state is.

 How do you start a Side Hustle?

-To help you find the right side gig for you, here is a huge list of side hustles where you can make some good side income so that you can achieve your financial goals in life.
+To help you find the right side gig for you, here is a huge list of side gigs where you can make some decent income so that you can achieve your financial goals in life.

 Online Side Hustles

 Making money online is one of my favorite ways to make extra cash because I can do so without leaving the comfort of my own home.
 There are countless ways to make money online.
-Keep in mind you really need to have a website to make this happen.
+Keep in mind you may need to have a website to make this happen.
 You can sign up for hosting for less than $4/month with Bluehost to get started.
-Here are a few ideas once you have your site up and running.

 As I mentioned earlier, I make money every month from blogging.
-Starting a blog is easy in today’s world, even for those who don’t consider themselves technologically savvy.
+Starting a blog is super easy, even for those who don’t consider themselves technologically savvy.
 I even wrote a blog post called, How to Start a Blog in 10 Minutes or Less, which will tell you everything you need to know to get started with your own blog so that you can be on your way to monetizing it.

 3. Get paid to Tweet

 There are legitimate companies that will pay you to tweet their info on your Twitter account.
-Recently I saw an opportunity from Proctor and Gamble who owns Bounty paper towels, Crest toothpaste and Charmin toilet paper.
+Recently I saw an opportunity from Proctor and Gamble who owns Bounty paper towels, Crest toothpaste, and Charmin toilet paper.
 Although they didn’t accept my bid, these opportunities show up almost daily.
-Check out Sponspored Tweets by Izea for more info for how to sign up.
+Check out Sponsored Tweets by Izea for more info for how to sign up.

 4. Create an Online Course